-The long futures position provides the hedge against the weakening local currency such that losses incurred from purchasing foreign currency at unfavourable level in spot is offset by the gains on the futures contract.

-Short currency future investors enter into currency futures contracts to eliminate local currency appreciation.
-These investors may have foreign currency receivables expected in three months time and are thus exposed to local currency appreciation (local currency strengthening), i.e. a depreciation of the foreign currency.
+The long futures position provides the hedge against the weakening local currency such that losses incurred from purchasing foreign currency at an unfavourable level in spot, is offset by the gains on the futures contract.
+Short Currency Futures investors enter into Currency Futures contracts to eliminate local currency appreciation.
+These investors may have foreign currency receivables expected in three months' time, and are thus exposed to local currency appreciation (local currency strengthening), i.e. a depreciation of the foreign currency.

 Local currency appreciation results in less revenue received for the sale of foreign currency.
-The short futures position provides the hedge against local currency appreciation such that losses incurred from selling foreign currency at spot is offset by the gains on the futures contract.
+The short futures position provides the hedge against local currency appreciation such that losses incurred from selling foreign currency at spot, is offset by the gains on the Futures contract.